 Norma Rodriguez graduated from Gonzaga Law School in 1992, she opened her firm two years later focusing on criminal law, personal injury, labor and industry, bankruptcy, medical malpractice and civil liberties.
 Due to her bilingual skills, dedication and advocacy for her clients, her firm was met with great success.

-Norma has successfully handled many high profile cases including homicides, sex cases and civil liberties violations.
+Norma has successfully handled many high-profile cases including homicides, sex cases and civil liberties violations.
 Her current focus is on criminal law where she strives to provide the best representation possible for her clients.
-Norma is the past chair of the WSBA Litigation Section, Board Member of Tri-City Prep and the Circle of Hope Foundation, former board member and award recipient of Benton Franklin Legal Aid, a member of WSAJ and WACDL.
+Norma is the past chair of the Washington State Bar Association Litigation Section, Board Member of Tri-City Prep and the Circle of Hope Foundation, former board member and award recipient of Benton-Franklin Legal Aid, a member of Washington State Trial Lawyers and Washington Association of Criminal Defense Lawyers.
 She has also participated in the Youth and Justice Forum, YMCA Mock Trial, and assisted in setting up a drug court in Benton and Franklin Counties.
-She has also been chair and lectured at several Continuing Litigation Seminars.
+She has also been Chair and lectured at several continuing litigation seminars.

-Scott focuses on Medical Malpractice cases and Workers’ Compensation appeals, where he brings his previous knowledge and experience to bear.
-Scott is continually invited to speak at medical conferences where physicians earn Continuing Medical Education credits for his presentations.
+Scott focuses on medical malpractice cases and workers’ compensation appeals, where he brings his previous knowledge and experience to bear.
+Scott is continually invited to speak at medical conferences where physicians earn continuing medical education credits for his presentations.

 After working as a paralegal for several years, Brian decided to expand his education and enrolled in the Law Clerk program through the Washington State Bar Association in 2013.
 After successful completion of the program in 2017, Brian became an attorney and was admitted to the U.S. District Court, Eastern District of Washington in 2018.
 His practice includes criminal defense, bankruptcy, personal injury, collection, and estate planning.